MonoNeon

-Dywane Eric Thomas Jr. (born August 6, 1990), professionally known as MonoNeon, is an American bassist, experimental musician, singer and songwriter.
-His work, spanning multiple experimental projects and collaborations, including with American musician Prince, has seen an online cult following.
-Thomas was the last bassist Prince hired before his death in 2016, and he additionally played bass on American singer Ne-Yo song "Makin' A Movie" released in 2010.
-MonoNeon also played bass on Georgia Anne Muldrow's EP "Ms. One" (2014).
-He has since become known for his videos that harmonize viral videos with basslines, and his compositions that utilize microtonality.
-In 2025 MonoNeon produced two singles featuring Katt Williams rapping.
-He is a native of Memphis, Tennessee.
+Dywane Eric Thomas Jr. (born August 6, 1990), professionally known as MonoNeon, is an American bassist, experimental musician, singer and songwriter from Memphis, Tennessee, raised in Orange Mound.
+His work spans multiple experimental projects and collaborations, including with American musician Prince.
+MonoNeon was the last bassist Prince hired before his death in 2016.
+He has since become known for his harmonized viral videos, and his compositions and playing style that utilize microtonality.
+MonoNeon has worked, performed and recorded with Pete Rock, Bon Iver, Ne-Yo, Georgia Anne Muldrow, Zedd, Mavis Staples, Jacob Collier, John Scofield and George Clinton.

+MonoNeon has also produced original music featuring Katt Williams.
+In 2021, MonoNeon won his first Grammy for his contribution on Nas album King's Disease as the bassist and additional producer on the song "All Bad" (credited as "MnoNeon").

 Early life

-Thomas was raised in a musical family, the son of a bass guitarist.
+Thomas was raised in a musical family, the son of a bass guitarist, Dywane Thomas, played with The Bar-Kays, Pops Staples, Denise LaSalle, J. Blackfoot, and Zucchero.
 MonoNeon's grandfather was jazz pianist, Charles Thomas, played with Ron Carter, Billy Higgins, etc. He began playing bass at the age of four years old, independent of formal lessons (self-taught), playing in church and practicing in his grandma's living room.
 When he was about 11 or 12 years old, he performed with Bar-Kays, playing bass guitar.
-Larry Dodson would call Thomas as on stage to play a bass solo with the band.
+Larry Dodson would call Thomas on stage to play a bass solo with the band.

-Education
+At 16 years old, MonoNeon played bass in church under the mentorship of gospel singer Shea Norman.

 During his brief stay at Berklee College of Music MonoNeon studied microtonality and performed with David Fiuczynski.